mondongos/music_manager/README.md

 A place for me to store links to music I find across the web, including YouTube, Spotify and Soundcloud.
 They are embedded them so they're easily playable.
 I can sort links by date and name.

-The site will have all the following specifications:

-- Show a list of bookmarks
-- Add new bookmarks
-- Delete bookmarks
-- Update bookmarks
-- Comment on bookmarks
-- Tag bookmarks into categories
-- Filter bookmarks by tag
-- Users are restricted to manage only their own bookmarks

 ### User Stories

 ```sh